NishikiChisato/CppSelfLearningNote/CMU15-445/Notes/BufferPoolManager/Buffer Pool Manager.md

 * Third, combine all result sets R0, R1, … Rn using UNION ALL operator to produce the final result set.

 ## Database Storage

+### OS vs. Buffer Pool Manager

+> GPT answer

+* Problem #1: Transaction Safety

+When using memory-mapped I/O, the operating system can flush dirty pages at any time, which can cause problems for transactional consistency.
+If a transaction modifies a page in memory and the OS flushes that page to disk before the transaction commits, the database can become inconsistent.
+To address this problem, the database system must use techniques such as write-ahead logging to ensure that all changes to the database are recorded before they are flushed to disk.

+* Problem #2: I/O Stalls

+When using memory-mapped I/O, the database system doesn't know which pages are in memory and which are not.
+If a thread tries to access a page that is not in memory, the OS will stall the thread while it reads the page from disk.
+This can cause significant performance problems, especially if many threads are accessing the database concurrently.

+* Problem #3: Error Handling

+When using memory-mapped I/O, it can be difficult to validate pages and handle errors.
+Any access to a page that is not in memory can cause a SIGBUS signal, which the database system must handle.
+This can be challenging, especially if the database system is running in a multi-threaded environment.

+* Problem #4: Performance Issues

+When using memory-mapped I/O, the database system can experience performance issues due to OS data structure contention and TLB shootdowns.
+OS data structures such as the page table can become a bottleneck if many threads are accessing the database concurrently.
+Additionally, TLB shootdowns can occur when the OS needs to invalidate TLB entries for a page that has been modified, which can cause significant performance overhead.

+To address these problems, some database systems use alternative I/O mechanisms such as direct I/O or asynchronous I/O. These mechanisms can provide better control over I/O operations and reduce the impact of OS-level issues on database performance and consistency.

 ### File Storage